Backgrounder on Smoke Detectors

 Schematic of smoke triggering the alarm

 Most smoke detectors use americium-241 as their source.
 Some early models used radium-226, and commercial smoke detectors and some residential units used nickel-63.
-These types of radiation cannot make anything else radioactive.
+The types of radiation from these sources cannot make anything else radioactive.

 - Ni-63 emits beta particles, which can travel a few feet but cannot penetrate a smoke detector’s plastic housing.